pfdubois/BridgeBidding/source/CompetingNT.rst

 The “common wisdom” is that Cappelletti is better against a weak 1N, but the truth is perhaps not so simple.
-Anyone playing a weak 1N will have a sophisticated set of agreements called a “runout”, meant to get them out of notrump into a suit fit, where it won't be so easy to set them by much, and the hoped-for profits may not materialize.
+Anyone playing a weak 1N will have a sophisticated set of agreements called a :term:`runout`, meant to get them out of notrump into a suit fit, where it won't be so easy to set them by much, and the hoped-for profits may not materialize.